Cap-go/docs/tooling/sandbox-app.md

 * Manage your version and channel
 * test versions directly in it.
-* allow other teammates to test versions
+* Allow other teammates to test versions.

-It’s the same code as the webapp.
+It’s the same code as the web app.

 ## Install